-When a person is severely clinically depressed, relationships suffer, usual activities grind to a halt and work becomes impossible.
-One feels, (if one can feel at all because often you can be emotionless), like you are in stuck in mud, sinking deeper down until there is nothing of the real you left!
-This is the kind of depression that needs good medical and therapeutic intervention as quickly as possible.
+When a person is severely clinically depressed, relationships suffer, day-to-day activities grind to a halt, and work becomes impossible.
+You feel—that is, if you can feel at all because often, you can be emotionless—like you are in stuck in mud, sinking deeper down until there is nothing of the real you left!
+This is the kind of depression that needs proper medical and therapeutic intervention—as quickly as possible.

 Symptoms of Psychotic Depression

-When diagnosing psychotic depression, psychiatrists rely on the symptoms listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Psychotic depression is listed in the DSM under mood disorders, as a type of major depressive disorder.
-Psychiatrists may find it difficult to diagnose as some of the psychotic symptoms may be very subtle leading to misdiagnosis.
-Some people may prefer not to mention some of the more strange psychotic symptoms they encounter out of fear and embarrassment.
+Psychiatrists rely on the symptoms listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM) to form a diagnosis.
+Psychotic depression is listed in the DSM under mood disorders as a type of major depressive disorder.
+Psychiatrists may find it difficult to diagnose because some of the psychotic symptoms are often very subtle and can lead to a misdiagnosis.
+To further complicate things, some patients may prefer not to mention some of the stranger psychotic symptoms they encounter out of fear and embarrassment.

-It is important for psychiatrists to take a thorough look at the history of the patient and their illness to be sure that the wrong diagnosis isn’t given.
-Bipolar disorder, schizophrenia and other psychotic disorder should be eliminated as a diagnosis before reaching the conclusion of psychotic depression.
+It is important for psychiatrists to take a thorough look at the patient's history and condition to be sure that the wrong diagnosis isn’t given.
+Bipolar disorder, schizophrenia, and other psychotic disorders should be eliminated as a diagnosis before reaching the conclusion of psychotic depression.

 Here are some of the symptoms a psychiatrist will look for: